Eli Matalon

-Eli Joseph Matalon, OJ (January 9, 1924 – October 31, 1999) was a Jamaican businessman and politician representing the People's National Party (PNP).
+Eli Joseph Matalon (9 January 1924 – 31 October 1999) was a Jamaican businessman and politician representing the People's National Party (PNP).
 He served as Mayor of Kingston from 1971 to 1973, as Minister of Education from 1973 to 1974, and as the first Minister of National Security and Justice from 1974 to 1976.

 Early life and education

-Matalon was born Eleyahu Joseph Matalon on January 9, 1924 in Kingston, Jamaica to a family of Syrian-Jewish origin.
+Matalon was born Eleyahu Joseph Matalon on January 9, 1924, in Kingston, Jamaica to a family of Syrian-Jewish origin.
 He was seventh of eleven children born to Joseph Isaac Matalon, merchant, and Florizel Madge Matalon (née Henriques).
 Matalon was educated at Kingston College.

 Military service

 During World War II, Matalon served as a flying officer in the Royal Canadian Air Force.
 He was a bomber pilot in the 6th Group Bomber Command.

 Business career

 Upon his return to Jamaica after military service, Matalon set up a cocoa-processing factory in the 1950s and ran Tropicair Jalousies and West Indies Paints, subsidiaries of ICD Group Limited, a Matalon family-owned investment holding company.
 He subsequently rose to become coordinator for all manufacturing and the building products division of ICD Group Limited.